To be able to take this module you must:

 If you have any doubt about the suitability of the module, please speak to an adviser.

 We'd recommend you apply for this module a minimum of four weeks before final registration (listed below).
 This allows sufficient time for your application to be processed.

 ||6 August 2020

 ||14 January 2021

 You are required to produce a personal statement to support your application.
 This statement should be original work, written by you, and include a short summary of the group of patients you are planning to prescribe for and the setting.
 Academic referencing is not required but your personal statement should be written in prose and demonstrate a good use of English.

-If you are a Pharmacist registered with the GPhC, or an Allied Health Professional registered with the HCPC, the application form and further guidance can obtained by contacting the faculty at WELS-NMP-Programme@open.ac.uk
+If you are a Nurse or Midwife registered with the NMC, a Pharmacist registered with the GPhC, or an Allied Health Professional registered with the HCPC, the application form and further guidance can obtained by contacting the faculty at WELS-NMP-Programme@open.ac.uk